open/close all folders

 - Inverted in Baccano! by Nice Hollystone.
 When her explosives lab blow up in her face, her scream does not sound like pleasure.
 Yet she fondly reminisces on it.

 - Karin from Naruto can heal people by having them bite her.
 While this is draining for her (and leaves painful-looking teethmarks on her body that never heal) the way she reacts comes across as dangerously close to orgasmic.
 Taken Up to Eleven by the anime adaptation.
 Since the only instances where she was shown using this technique were to heal Sasuke, the object of her extreme crush, it is possible that she only gets aroused when she is bitten by Sasuke.

 - Death Note: Light writing in the Death Note typically involves a lot of sweating, panting, shouting, and giggling in sadistic glee and unadulterated happiness.
 Fan-Art ensued.

-- El Hazard: The Alternative World: There's an instance of this in the final episode, which takes place at the Holy Spring of Arlaman, where Fatora and Allielle disguise themselves as two of the bath attendants to sexually molest Shayla, Nanami, and Afura.
+- El Hazard: The Alternative World: The final episode takes place at the Holy Spring of Arlaman, where Fatora and Allielle disguise themselves as two of the bath attendants to sexually molest Shayla, Nanami, and Afura.
 While it was clear that Shayla and Nanami weren't comfortable with being felt up, the same couldn't be said of Afura.
 Despite her protests, not only did she offer little in the way of resistance, she seemed to be getting into it.
-At least, until Alielle's brother, Parnasse, blew Alielle's cover.
+At least, until Parnasse blew Alielle's cover.
 Then all hell broke loose.